yangmillstheory/vim-snipe/README.md

 ![r](https://user-images.githubusercontent.com/2729079/33586877-69c799a2-d920-11e7-8286-55470dbbdb3c.gif)

-### Configuration
+### Options

-By default, the jump tokens are ordered starting with the home row 'asdfghjkl', then 'qwertyuiop', then 'zxcvbnm'.
+By default, the jump tokens are ordered starting with the home row `asdfghjkl`, then `qwertyuiop`, then `zxcvbnm`.

 You can provide your own sequence by setting a global variable `g:snipe_jump_tokens`.
 For Dvorak users, e.g.

 ```vim
 let g:snipe_jump_tokens = 'aoeuidhtns'
 ```

 You can also provide your own highlighting via

 ```vim
 let g:snipe_highlight_gui_color = '#fabd2f'